Evidence suggests that mycoprotein may have a positive effect on helping to control blood glucose levels.

 There is evidence to suggest that mycoprotein may be useful in the management of obesity and type 2 diabetes as it appears to show beneficial effects on glycaemia (glucose in the blood) and insulinaemia (insulin in the blood).

 By decreasing the rate of glucose absorption, the amount of insulin secreted by the pancreas is reduced, lessening the impact of the ‘insulin peak’.
 Periodic high peaks of insulin secretion are thought to contribute to the development of type 2 diabetes and heart disease, so a reduced glycaemic response is desirable.

-The mechanisms by which Mycoprotein reduces the rise in postprandial blood glucose are thought to be associated with its high fibre content.
-Fibre delays the passage of food into the small intestine (Leclère et al. 1994).
+The mechanisms by which mycoprotein reduces the rise in postprandial blood glucose are thought to be associated with its high fiber content. fiber delays the passage of food into the small intestine (Leclère et al. 1994).

 Mycoprotein has a low carbohydrate content so it is unlikely that the delayed breakdown and absorption of its carbohydrate alone would result in the observed improvements in the glycaemic response.
 Instead, it is the effect that it has on the digestion of carbohydrate present in the foods eaten at the same meal occasion that is bringing about the proposed benefit.

-They observed that the serum glucose response was lower throughout the entire 120 minute post-prandial period following the Mycoprotein meal compared to the control.
+They observed that the serum glucose response was lower throughout the entire 120 minute post-prandial period following the mycoprotein meal compared to the control.
 The insulin response was also lower.
-The only nutritional difference between the test meals was the dietary fibre content (the Mycoprotein meal contained 11.2g more dietary fibre) so the authors suggest that it is the viscous polysaccharides that are reducing postprandial glycaemia and insulinaemia.
+The only nutritional difference between the test meals was the dietary fiber content (the mycoprotein meal contained 11.2g more dietary fiber) so the authors suggest that it is the viscous polysaccharides that are reducing postprandial glycaemia and insulinaemia.